Avianca Group Announces Supplement to Exchange Offer and Consent Solicitation Memorandum relating to the Exchange Offer for Any and All of its 9.000% Tranche A-1 Senior Secured Notes due 2028 and Related Consent Solicitation

 Neither the delivery of this announcement, the Offer and Solicitation Documents nor any exchange pursuant to the Offer and Solicitation shall under any circumstances create any implication that the information contained in this announcement or the Offer and Solicitation Documents is correct as of any time subsequent to the date hereof or thereof or that there has been no change in the information set forth herein or therein or in the Company's affairs since the date hereof or thereof.

 This press release is qualified in its entirety by the Offer and Solicitation Documents.
 This press release is for informational purposes only and does not constitute an offer or an invitation to participate in the Offer and Solicitation.
 The Offer and Solicitation is being made pursuant to the Offer and Solicitation Documents, copies of which will be delivered to holders of the Existing Notes, and which set forth the complete terms and conditions of the Offer and Solicitation.
-Eligible Holders are urged to read the Supplement, including the Amended Exchange Offer and Consent Solicitation Memorandum, carefully before making any decision with respect to their Existing Notes.
+Eligible Holders are urged to read the Supplement No. 2 and the Exchange Offer and Consent Solicitation Memorandum carefully before making any decision with respect to their Existing Notes.
 The Offer and Solicitation is not being made to, nor will the Company accept exchanges of Existing Notes from holders in any jurisdiction in which it is unlawful to make such an offer.

 Forward-Looking Statements